open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 The proposed design aims to:

-* Work with every official instrumentation, and be available to external implementors.
+* Work with every official instrumentation, and be available to external implementers.
 * Provide flexibility in its use, to allow folks the use of unstable semantic conventions if they wish.

 ### Interfaces